phoenixframework/phoenix_live_view/guides/client/syncing-changes.md

 ## Optimistic UIs via JS commands

-While loading classes are extremely helpful, they cover only a handful of scenarios.
-For slightly more complex cases, you can use [JS commands](`Phoenix.LiveView.JS`).
+While loading classes are extremely handy, they do not cover all possible scenarios.
+For  more complex cases, you can use [JS commands](`Phoenix.LiveView.JS`).
 JS commands support adding/removing classes, toggling attributes, hiding elements, transitions, and more.

 For example, imagine that you want to immediately remove an element from the page on click, you can do this: